By: Jenilee Rivera

 "Cloud Computing – The IT Solution for the 21st Century," prepared by research firm Verdantix on behalf of CDP and sponsored by AT&T, included insights from 11 companies with $1 billion-plus revenues that have used cloud computing for at least two years.
 Among the company highlights:

 • Boeing began its cloud initiative in 2008 and now has more than 8,000 servers virtualized, resulting in big gains in process efficiency.
 "Previously, it could take up to three months to provision and install a new server in the data center," said Jim Rupert, the company's enterprise technical architect.
-"With the development of a private cloud for the firm’s infrastructure, servers will be provisioned within minutes."
+"With the development of a private cloud for the firm’s infrastructure, servers will be provisioned within minutes."• Novartis' internal private cloud will reduce the total cost of ownership by as much as 50 percent, the company estimates.
+"Ten to 15 percent of that savings will come from better usage of hardware and the rest from improved operations basically introducing a self-provisioning portal that requires minimal human intervention," said Juergen Basse-Welker, Novartis' Lead Architect, Infrastructure.• For Citigroup, the primary driver behind its cloud computing push is time to market, not carbon reductions.
+"Developers used to take 45 days to get new servers, but in our virtualized private cloud environment, it takes just a couple of minutes," said Paul Stemmler of Citigroup.

 The main cloud computing challenges cited were concerns over security, reliability and vendor lock-in, as well as confusion over the business case.
 Some companies are seeking alternatives to outsourcing ICT to cloud computing, as my colleague Matthew Wheeland writes about today in his profile of Vantage Data Centers.